COSC3020/parallel-mergesort-megrose10/README.md

 other exercises.
 Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

+I used code from the parallel lecture slides, I also looked at https://nodejs.org/api/child_process.html to understand the code from the slides more.

 ## Runtime Analysis

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint: